eminnovruz/Csharp.CleanCode.Essentials/README.md

 - Modern Practices: Modern programming languages and best practices discourage the use of "goto" statements and emphasize structured programming, modularity, and clean code principles to avoid spaghetti code.

+## Some Tips about changing sphagetti code into clean code.